 Land protection is accomplished through voluntary means by working in partnership with landowners to permanently protect important natural areas.
 Protection can occur in a variety of ways, including ownership acquisition for parklands and nature preserves, as well as the use of conservation agreements or easements which leave the land in private hands while safeguarding its important natural resources.
 Contributions to the Margaret C. Nygard Land Acquistion Fund and the Allen Lloyd Fund for the Protection of the Upper Eno support the purchase of conservation lands and easements.

 What Types of Properties are Appropriate for Land Conservation?

 The Association is interested in protecting a wide range of properties, whether it’s a 100+ acre farm or a 1-acre tract along the Eno River.
-If your property is within the Eno River Basin and has river or stream frontage, woodlands, fields, or cultural or historical resources, we would be more than happy to speak with you.
+If your property is within the Eno River Basin (click to see map) and has river or stream frontage, woodlands, fields, or cultural or historical resources, we would be more than happy to speak with you.